MLH-Fellowship/prep-project-22.P3.1/README.md

 You'll need to get your own API Key from their website (for free) and add it as an environment variable in a `.env` file.
 We have a template available as `example.env`.

 You'll be using React initially to build this.
 If you're new to React, check out the [website](https://reactjs.org) for some information on getting started!

+## Local environment Setup

+1. Signin into [OpenWeather API](https://openweathermap.org/current) Go to top right cornor you will see `My API Keys`, Copy your unique API Keys
+2. Clone this repositiory
+3. Go to `example.env` repalce `example.env` to `.env` and paste your Unique api keys .
+4. npm install
+5. npm start